-Puerto Rico is made up of Latin culture influenced by its close association with the USA.
-This results in a blend of Latin American characteristics and North American drive.
-Expats should be aware of cross-cultural sensitivity, and maintain an awareness of etiquette and customs.
+Puerto Rican business culture is a unique blend of Latin American characteristics and North American drive.
+Expats doing business in Puerto Rico should be aware of cross-cultural sensitivity, and maintain an awareness of etiquette and customs.

 Both Spanish and English are used.